 In order to achieve your goal and receive your much loved award in Equine Myofunctional Therapy you will need to show off your expertise.
 You will be guided into completing clinical case reports in a form of a log book, these are a very important aspect of your time spent at the Practical Massage Workshop over 6 days.

-Next EMT Australia course starts online Monday 25th September, 2017 – Practical week over 6 days from Monday April 30th – Saturday 5th May 2018
+Next EMT Australia course starts online Tuesday 13th February, 2018 – Practical week over 6 days from a Monday – Saturday is to be confirmed for the middle of August 2018

 Please contact us at email@example.com or phone (03) 5338 2851 to receive a course guide, information on payment plans, timetable and enrolment forms.
 We apologise for any inconveniences whilst our website is being upgraded.